 Am I the egg that starts with a malleable heart, but changes with the heat?
-Did I have a fluid spirit, but after death, a breakup, a financial hardship or some other trial, have I become hardened and stiff?
+Did I have a fluid spirit, but after experiencing death, a breakup, a financial hardship or some other trial, have I become hardened and stiff?
 Does my shell look the same, but on the inside am I bitter and tough with a stiff spirit and a hardened heart?

 Or am I like the coffee bean?
 The bean actually changes the hot water, the very circumstance that brings the pain.
 When the water gets hot, it releases the fragrance and flavor.

-How do you handle Adversity?
-Are you a Carrot, an egg, or a coffee bean?
+How do you handle adversity?
+Are you a carrot, an egg, or a coffee bean?

+As a homeschooler, are you a carrot, egg, or coffee bean?
 As you go through the trials and tribulations of homeschooling, the pressure can be intense.
 Don’t become rigid and inflexible, bound by unnecessary rules or public school traditions.
 Don’t become a carrot, and become mushy and squishy as you face the realities of growing adolescents with strong opinions and questioning attitudes.
 Instead, become a coffee bean!
 (You KNOW how much I love coffee, right?)
-You want to be like a coffee bean, so that you slowly and gently infuse your home with calm and kind guidance.
+You want to be like a coffee bean, so that you slowly and gently infuse your home with kimd and calm guidance.

 This story reminds me of Goldilocks and the Three Bears; not too hot, not too cold, but just right.
 That’s our goal, not too stiff and rigid, but not too soft on our kids, either.
 We are seeking to influence our children so they can learn and grow, becoming responsible adults.